Teach English For GEPIK in Korea

 Visit our Reach To Teach Blog for regular event updates in South Korea.

 Teaching English in South Korea – Get Advice from the Experts!

 All of us at Reach To Teach have all taught English abroad.
 We understand the anxiety that comes with considering a move halfway across the world.
 With that in mind, remember that all questions are good questions!
 We want you to feel as comfortable as possible with your decision.
 Leaving your home country to teach English in Korea is an exciting and adventurous choice.
-It’s important to be sure you have as much information as possible so you can concentrate on enjoying your year (or more!) teaching English in Korea.
+It’s important to be sure you have as much information as possible so you can concentrate on enjoying your year (or more!) teaching in Korea.